 I totally wish I could give you money just for making such a decision.

 pne: A picture of a plush toy, halfway between a duck and a platypus, with a green body and a yellow bill and feet.
-(Martin)
+(Default)

 As I understand it, the preferred way to donate money to Dreamwidth is to buy paid time for a random free user.